 In one storyline of My Cage, Norm, the main character spent a week out sick, but no one noticed, as his secretary placed a potted plant with a face and the word "Norm" drawn on the pot at his desk instead.
 The plant later showed up as a member of the company's softball team.

-Which really is more of a Number One Dime, as Linus never actually goes as far as to talk to it.
-However, in one week-long sequence, Lucy became convinced The Blanket had sentience and was out to get her, refusing to be in the house alone with it.
+In Peanuts, Linus's security blanket, but not exactly to Linus himself.
+In one week-long sequence, Lucy became convinced The Blanket had sentience and was out to get her, refusing to be in the house alone with it.
 One strip even shows The Blanket leaping from Linus' hands to pounce on Lucy.
 No one else witnessed anything of the sort; as Charlie Brown commented during the riff, "I never thought she would be the first of us to crack."
 (Interestingly, this was the only sequence of Schulz's strips ever to be rejected by his syndicate.
 They have turned up in collections, but never had a newspaper "first run.")

 Sally used to have conversations with the school building (or at least one wall of it).
 Eventually, the wall began to produce thought balloons expressing opinions and making observations on life and its philosophical approach to wall-ness.
 (When the building collapsed, Sally interpreted this as the school "committing suicide.")
 Occasionally Charlie Brown's pitcher's mound would have thoughts and opinions as well.

 Funky Winkerbean, in the days before Cerebus Syndrome took over, would often have various inanimate objects in and around the school (desks, computers, a pair of leaves on a tree, even the school rock) making comments via thought balloons.